slatedocs/slate/source/includes/_account_subscriptions.md

 })
 ```

-> Make sure you replace <your token> with the JWT you get when you authenticate.
+> Make sure you replace &lt;your token&gt; with the JWT you get when you authenticate.

-> Make sure you replace <commercial_plan_id> with the id of the desired commercial plan.
+> Make sure you replace &lt;commercial_plan_id&gt; with the id of the desired commercial plan.

-> Make sure you replace <price_id> with the id of the desired price.
+> Make sure you replace &lt;price_id&gt; with the id of the desired price.

 > Example of a successful (200) response: